neuralduck/pattern-lock-search/README.md

 # pattern-lock-search
-a py script to search for possible pattern lock of a given length and save it as a jpeg :)
+a py script to search (DFS) for possible pattern lock of a given length and save it as a jpeg :)